 See other settings of this text.

-3. Up on their brooms [sung text not yet checked]
+Researcher for this text: Emily Ezust [Administrator]3.
+Up on their brooms [sung text not yet checked]

 Up on their brooms the Witches stream, Crooked and black in the crescent's gleam; One foot high, and one foot low, Bearded, cloaked, and cowled, they go, 'Neath Charlie's Wain they twitter and tweet, And away they swarm 'neath the Dragon's feet, With a whoop and a flutter they swing and sway, And surge pell-mell down the Milky Way.
-Betwixt the legs of the glittering Chair They hover and squeak in the empty air.
+[Betwixt]1 the legs of the glittering Chair They hover and squeak in the empty air.
 Then round they swoop past the glimmering Lion To where Sirius barks behind huge Orion; Up, then, and over to wheel amain, Under the silver, and home again.

-Authorship:
+Text Authorship:

-- by Walter De la Mare (1873 - 1956), "The ride-by-nights", appears in Peacock Pie: A Book of Rhymes, in 6.
+- by Walter De la Mare (1873 - 1956), "The Ride-by-Nights", appears in Peacock Pie: A Book of Rhymes, in 6.
 Witches and Fairies, no. 2, first published 1913

 See other settings of this text.